306th Flying Training Group: Modern era

-The 306th was redesignated the 306th Flying Training Group and reactivated in October 2004 as part of Air Education and Training Command's (AETC) Nineteenth Air Force (19 AF) at the United States Air Force Academy.
+The 306th was redesignated the 306th Flying Training Group and activated in October 2004 as part of Air Education and Training Command's (AETC) Nineteenth Air Force at the United States Air Force Academy.
 In addition to operating the USAF Academy Airfield and the associated aviation training activities for USAFA Cadets at that facility, the 306 FTG also has oversight of the Initial Flight Screening (IFS) program for USAF commissioned officer aviation candidates, including pilots and combat systems officers commissioned through Air Force ROTC and Officer Training School as well as the USAF Academy.
 IFS is performed under a civilian contract program at Pueblo Memorial Airport, Colorado and the 306 FTG provides a contingent of Air Force personnel to oversee the students and provide military training, supervision, and rigor to the course.
 With the inactivation of 19 AF in July 2012, the 306th reported to headquarters, AETC.
-With the reactivation of 19 AF, the group is now a geographically separated unit (GSU) of the 12th Flying Training Wing at Randolph Air Force Base, Texas, which then reports to 19 AF and HQ AETC.
+With the reactivation of 19 AF, the group is now a geographically separated unit of the 12th Flying Training Wing at Randolph Air Force Base, Texas.